Pouca Vogal

-Pouca Vogal ("Few Vowels" in English) is a side project created by Brazilian rock singers gauchos Duca Leindecker (Leader and guitarist of the band Cidadão Quem) and Humberto Gessinger (Leader and bassist of the group Engenheiros do Hawaii).
+Pouca Vogal ("Few Vowels" in English) is a side project created by Brazilian rock singers Duca Leindecker (Leader and guitarist of the band Cidadão Quem and Humberto Gessinger (Leader and bassist of the group Engenheiros do Hawaii).

 History

 Early years

-Friends since the late '80s, and Humberto Gessinger and Duca Leindecker are band-leaders of two of the biggest bands in rock gaucho, the Engenheiros do Hawaii and Cidadão Quem.
+Friends since the late '80s, and Humberto Gessinger and Duca Leindecker are band-leaders of two of the biggest bands in the style known as Rock gaúcho, namely, Engenheiros do Hawaii and Cidadão Quem.

 In 2008, both bands ended their tours of albums (Novos Horizontes, acoustic album released by the Engenheiros do Hawaii in 2007, and 7, studio album Cidadão Quem, released in 2006), interrupting the activities of the bands and making possible the realization of the project, has long envisioned by the singers.

 Pouca Vogal - Gessinger + Leindecker (2008–09)

 The duo has recorded eight songs in electro-acoustic arrangements, which were released on the official website of the group and gave rise to album Pouca Vogal - Gessinger + Leindecker.
 After the recording of them, the duo has been touring several cities in Brazil.